TYPO3-Documentation/TYPO3CMS-Tutorial-Editors/Documentation/Concepts/Cms.rst

 TYPO3 is a content management system, also called CMS for short.
 It is mainly used to display content (texts and media).

-As an enterprise content management system TYPO3 supports multiple users in a collaborative environment and :ref:`digital asset management <fal>`.
+As an enterprise content management system, TYPO3 supports multiple users in a collaborative environment and :ref:`digital asset management <fal>`.